Fiserv/developer-studio-support/docs/guides/workspaces.md

 ## What are Workspaces

 Workspaces are dedicated spaces for developers to manage their Fiserv product integrations and projects.
-Each workspace may contain a different suite of self-service tools, outlined steps for integration, requirements and sharing permissions as set forth by the specific Fiserv product being integrated against.
+Each workspace may contain a different suite of self-service tools, outlined steps for integration, requirements and sharing permissions as set forth by the specific Fiserv product being integrated to.
 Developers can create a workspace for any supported Fiserv Product (not all products support workspaces or self-service functionality)

 Although each workspace may have different requirements and tools, all workspaces will contain the same set of standard features with a consistent interface as outlined in this how-to guide.

-## Getting to My Workspaces
+## Finding your Workspaces

 Once logged-in you will see “Workspaces” appear in the global header at the top of the Developer Studio next to your account avatar.

 ![Workspaces in the Header](../../assets/images/workspace_how_to_1.png "Workspaces in the Header")

-Selecting this will take you to the My Workspaces page.
-From here you can view all your workspace, select an existing workspace, or create a new one.
+Selecting this will take you to your Workspaces page.
+From here you can view all your workspaces, select an existing workspace, or create a new one.

 ![Workspaces landing page](../../assets/images/workspace_how_to_2.png "Workspaces landing page")

 ## Workspace Pages (Tab Navigation)

 All workspaces will display a tab navigation at the top of the screen with the various accessible sections/pages.
 Each page will contain information and tools to help expedite your development process.
-Workspace pages may vary based on the specific Fiserv product selected upon during the creation of the workspace.
+Workspace pages may vary based on the specific Fiserv product selected during the creation of the workspace.

 ![Tab Navigation](../../assets/images/workspace_how_to_3.png "Tab Navigation")